The Iranian Left and Tudeh Communist Party

 The Iranian Left and Persophobia: an Overview

 Many former and present-day members of the Iranian (Tudeh and other leftists) are now to be found in Iran’s governmental apparatus, education and post-secondary (university) education systems.
-Interestingly, many of these have made powerful inroads into Iranian Studies programs, the social sciences and humanities programs in Western universities – numbers of these are also members of major think-tanks and foundations.
+Interestingly, many of these have made powerful inroads into Iranian Studies, social sciences and humanities programs in Western universities – numbers of these are also members of major think-tanks and foundations.

-The overall spectrum of the Iranian left has been working as far back as the 1930s has worked persistently to promote the following two views of Iranian history, culture and language:
+The overall spectrum of the Iranian left has been working persistently as far back as the 1930s to promote the following two views of Iranian history, culture and language:

 1) The glories of Iranian history and her enlightened contributions to civilization are simply propaganda.
 Interestingly this view is shared by Eurocentrists and members of Iran’s religious right.
-As will be shown below, historical figures such as Cyrus the Great are re-labelled as despots and brutal conquerers.
+As will be shown below, historical figures such as Cyrus the Great are re-labelled as despots and brutal conquerors (see for example Spiegel Magazine).
 The argument is also made that Iran is not a unique historical nation such as ancient Greece, Rome, India or China but simply part of the Third World International order of downtrodden peoples.
-This view essentially rejects the historical basis of ancient Iran’s role in influencing Arabo-Islamic civilization, the Turco-Persian “Persianate” civilizations or any legacy Iran has had in its history.
+This view essentially rejects the historical basis of ancient Iran’s role in influencing Arabo-Islamic civilization, the Turco-Persian “Persianate” civilizations or any legacy Iran has had in its history (see for example Iranian.com).

-Communist propaganda poster depicting Lenin and Moscow Communists as the champions of the Human Rights of Third-World peoples fighitng against the imperialists.
+Communist propaganda poster depicting Vladimir Lenin (1870-1924) founder of the Soviet Union, as the champions of the Human Rights of “non-white” Third-World peoples fighting against the imperialists.
 In reality, the Communists of Russia were every bit as imperialist as those they condemned.
-The Soviet Union promoted “Internationalist” Cmmunism in Iran and the Western World to weaken national identiy and unity to pave the way for Soviet geopolitical domination.
+The Soviet Union promoted “Internationalist” Communism in Iran and the Western World to weaken national identity and unity to pave the way for Soviet geopolitical domination.

-Ever since 1979, many members of the Iranian left (Communist Tudeh organization have joined and evne assumed the characteristics of the extreme religious right.
+Ever since 1979, many members of the Iranian left and (Communist) Tudeh organization have joined and even assumed the characteristics of the extreme religious right.
 In this guise, these elements have, since 1979, targeted the “culture bearers” of Iranian society.

-However, even before the 1970s, the Iranian left has been targeting the “culture bearers” of the Iranian intelligentsia who are characterized by the Communists as “bourgeois nationalists“”.
-These are in fact the intelligensia who have acted as the guardians of Iranian history and cultural legacy namely professors, journalists, military officers, teachers, educated individuals (i.e. medical professionals, surgeons, lawyers, political leaders, etc) and even Mullahs who are considered ” too bourgeois” or “too nationalistt”.
-Note the similaity of these methods with the internatuional Communist movement (discussed further below in this article).
+However, even before the 1970s, the Iranian left has been targeting the “culture bearers” of the Iranian intelligentsia who are characterized by the Communists as “bourgeois nationalists“.
+These are in fact the intelligentsia who have acted as the guardians of Iranian history and cultural legacy namely professors, journalists, military officers, teachers, educated individuals (i.e. medical professionals, surgeons, lawyers, political leaders, etc) and even Mullahs who are considered ” too bourgeois” or “too nationalist“.
+Note the similarity of these methods with the international Communist movement (discussed further below in this article).

 The Role of the Soviet Union